 Using model fields

-• Model fields are specification-only fields that encapsulate some property of a class (typically, but not necessarily, an abstract class or interface).
+A model field is a specification-only field that encapsulates some property of a class (typically, but not necessarily, an abstract class or interface).

-• The model field can be used in the specification of the abstract class.
+• The model field can be used in specifications (e.g., for a class or interface and its methods).

 • A model field is given an implementation by writing a represents clause in the derived class; this connects the model field to the concrete implementation.

-• A model field can also be used within a concrete class to represent some characteristic that is not explicitly present in the concrete class.
+• A model field can also be used within a concrete class to represent some characteristic that is important for clients to know about (whether or not that characteristic is directly implemented).

 • A model field is typically an instance field.
-Java only allows static fields in an interface.
-But in JML one can declare instance model fields in an interface (or class) using the modifier instance.
-As the (Java) default is static for field declarations, the instance keyword is required in this case.
+Although Java only allows static fields to be declared in an interface, in JML one can declare instance model fields in an interface (or class) using the modifier instance, and such instance model fields declarations are inherited by classes that implement the interface.
+As the (Java) default is static for field declarations in an interface, the instance keyword is required if the field is intended to be found in objects having that interface’s type.

-• A model field is also a datagroup; or a standalone datagroup (not associated with an abstract value) can be declared using the type JMLDataGroup.
+• Each model field is also a datagroup, as well as representing some abstract value.
+A standalone datagroup (not associated with a model field) can be declared using the type \datagroup.

-• In the abstract class the datagroup can be used in a frame condition
+• In an abstract class or interface a datagroup can be used in a frame condition, and

-• In the concrete class specific fields can be declared to be in that datagroup
+• In a concrete class, concrete fields can be declared to be in a datagroup (and thus are included in frame conditions that include that datagroup).

 Here is a working example that verifies, with commentary below.